 I was screened for diabetes on __________.

-I talked with my health care provider about my medications on __________.
+I talked with my healthcare provider about my medicines on __________.